BabylonJS/Documentation/content/features/featuresDeepDive/mesh/LOD.md

 knot00.removeLODLevel(null);
 ```

 You can alternatively add LOD levels by specifying screen coverage cutoff limits.
 Screen coverage is computed as a ratio between 0 and 1 of the mesh's rendered screen surface area, over the total screen surface area.
-This method has the notable advantage over distance comparison to be scale-independant, as a big object rendered from a long distance, can still be big on the screen.
+This method has the notable advantage over distance comparison to be scale-independent, as a big object rendered from a long distance, can still be big on the screen.

 To specify that your LOD levels use screen coverage instead of distance, use :